Kamran-Afzali/Kamran-Afzali.github.io/_posts/2027-02-24-Q-Learning_DEP_5.md

 ## Clinical interpretation

 The clinical payoff of this model is not just better fit; it is better theory.
 A depressed group that appears to have a lower mean $\alpha$ in a single-process model may instead be a heterogeneous mixture in which some patients learn normally but rely on habit-like decision rules, while others truly show reduced learning.
-Those are very different mechanistic stories, and they would imply different interventions.[^5][^4]
+Those are very different mechanistic stories, and they would imply different interventions.

 Your simulated clinical correlation analysis pushes in the same direction by linking estimated parameters to depressive symptom measures such as BDI and SHAPS.
 That kind of analysis is most meaningful once the model has already separated strategy composition from within-strategy parameter variation.